mwatts15/openworm_docs/api.rst

 Evidence.asserts(relationship : Relationship)
 ++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++

 State that the Evidence asserts that relationship is true.
-A Relationship can be provided or a triple ( . , Relationship, . )

 Example::